 In this post, we will discuss what is Microsoft Compatibility Telemetry (CompatTelRunner.exe) and show you how to disable it if it shows High Disk & CPU Usage in Windows 11/10.

 CompatTelRunner.exe is the Microsoft Compatibility Telemetry process.
-It periodically sends usage and performance data to Microsoft IP addresses so that improvements can be made on user experience & usage, and fix potential issues.
+It periodically sends usage and performance data to Microsoft IP addresses so that improvements can be made to user experience & usage and fix potential issues.
 It is enabled by default, and the data points are useful for Microsoft to improve Windows 10.
 Some users, however, have reported that it displays high Disk or CPU usage and thus slows their computer.

 Microsoft Compatibility Telemetry (CompatTelRunner.exe)

 Windows Telemetry is system data that is uploaded by the Connected User Experience and Telemetry component.
 It is used to keep your keep Windows devices secure.
 It also helps Microsoft improve the quality of Windows and Microsoft services.
 CompatTelRunner.exe on Windows 10 is the program managing everything.

 If you go to Windows Settings > Privacy > Diagnostics and feedback, you can configure Telemetry here.
 You can change your feedback frequency from always to once a week or even never.
 The same place gives you the option to delete the diagnostic data.

 Some users have reported that when this program runs, it scans a lot of files on the hard disk and sends a large amount of data over the internet.
 It starts as soon as the computer is started, and this activity slows down the computer and even makes it unresponsive at times.

 How do I fix Microsoft compatibility telemetry high CPU usage?

 If you wish to disable CompatTelRunner.exe, here is what you can do: